openkop/libkcoidc/README.md

 ### Compile python module

 The Python module supports Python 3 and Python 2.
-By default it compiles with whatever python in your path as `python`.
-Use the `PYTHON` environment variable to compile for a specific python.
+By default it compiles with whatever Python in your path as `python3`, `python` or `python2` whichever is found first.
+Use the `PYTHON` environment variable to compile for a specific Python.

 ```
 PYTHON=python3 make python